keatonthornock/Program/README.md

 ---

 # Quick Setup Version - For The Common GitHub User
-1. Copy the Google Sheet template.
+1. Copy the Google Sheet template, publish as webpage.
+For which tabs to make public, see point 4 and 5 below.
+2. For calendar set up (optional but cool) see that section below.
-2. Click **Use this template** on this repository.
+3. Click **Use this template** on this repository.
-3. Paste your sheet ID into `config.json`.
+4. Paste your sheet ID into `config.json`.
-4. Enable GitHub Pages.
+5. Enable GitHub Pages.

 ---